Instrumental Music Program

 Lessons are aligned with Chadwick’s educational goals.
-Participating students will have the opportunity to perform in one recital per semester and can choose to study from among the following instruments:
+Participating students will have the opportunity to perform in one recital per semester and can choose to study from the list of instruments below.

 Korean Scholastic Credentials Recognition (KSCR)

-The Korean Scholastic Credential Recognition (KSCR) program gives Upper School students a chance to enhance their Korean studies — language and literature within the school day and Korean social studies courses in an after-school program.
-These courses help students prepare for of Korean college admission while developing a strong sense of cultural identity.
+The Korean Scholastic Credential Recognition (KSCR) program gives Upper School students a chance to enhance their Korean studies (language and literature) within the school day and Korean social studies courses in an after-school program.
+These courses help students prepare for Korean college admission while developing a strong sense of cultural identity.
 The program also promotes a deeper understanding of the IB (International Baccalaureate) program which emphasizes “mother tongue” language education.
 Through the KSCR, Korean students at Chadwick are not required to take the Korean GED test — a prerequisite for Korean university admissions.